is8ac/network-gen/README.md

   Some vertex names in edge list are not listed in vertex data frame
 ```
 It will not however complain if there are vertices that have no edges.
-They will merely be displayed as unconnected vertices floating be themselves.
+These will merely be displayed as unconnected vertices floating be themselves.

 Alternatively, you can do away with the vertex list completely,
 and have igraph infer the vertices purely from the edge list.